Washington runs away from Washington State in Pac-12 women’s basketball opener

 Junior Natalie Romeo scored a season-high 25 points, including making seven three-pointers, and the ninth-ranked Huskies had a 26-0 run in a 94-63 victory.

-After the Huskies drained a pair of three-pointers to start the second period, Washington State coach June Daugherty burned an early timeout, perhaps sensing what was about to happen next.
+After the Huskies drained a pair of three-pointers to start the second period, Washington State coach June Daugherty burned an early timeout, perhaps sensing what was about to happen.

-However, the brief stoppage didn’t slow the No. 9 Washington women’s basketball team.
+However, the brief stoppage didn’t slow down the No. 9 Washington women’s basketball team.

-The Huskies continued the scoring onslaught and began the quarter scoring 23 unanswered points, which proved to be the knockout blow for a 94-63 rout in Tuesday’s Pac-12 opener.
+The Huskies continued the scoring onslaught and began the quarter tallying 23 unanswered points, which proved to be the knockout blow in a 94-63 rout in Tuesday’s Pac-12 opener in front of their largest crowd of the season – 4,635 at Alaska Airlines Arena.

 Friday